ethereum/ethereum-org-website/src/content/nft/index.md

 #### The end goal: Eth2

 Ethereum is currently going through a series of upgrades, known as Eth2, that will replace mining with [staking](/staking/).
 This will remove computing power as a security mechanism, and reduce Ethereum's carbon footprint by several orders of magnitude.
 Stakers commit funds instead of computing power to secure the network.

+The energy-cost of Ethereum will become the cost of running a home computer multiplied by the number of nodes in the network.
+If there are 10,000 nodes in the network and the cost of running a home computer is roughly 400kWh per year.
+That's 4gWh per year for the entire network.
+By comparison, [mining is estimated to consume ~24tWh](https://digiconomist.net/ethereum-energy-consumption).

+[@paul should we compare this to visa?
+This website estimates that 100,000 visa transactions costs 149 gwh: https://www.statista.com/statistics/881541/bitcoin-energy-consumption-transaction-comparison-visa/ – if we figure out how many ttransactions in a year that visa does, we can compare it to the total energy in PoS?]

 Importantly this improves the energy efficiency while preserving the decentralization and security.
 Many other blockchains out there might already use some form of staking, but they might be secured by a select few stakers, not the 1000s that Ethereum will have.
 The more decentralization, the more secure the system.

 [More on Eth2](/eth2/)